Memorial plaque commemorating naval battles of World War One at the Chatham memorial to the missing of the Royal Navy.

 Total Dutch mariners lost on vessels known to have been subjected to legal and illegal salvage and artifact recovery by divers: 938

 Nuestra Senora de las Mercedes: Dubbed “Spain’s USS Arizona”, the frigate blew up in action against a Royal Navy squadron off Cape Santa Maria on 5 October 1804.
 Seventeen tons of silver coins and other artifacts were recovered illegally from the wreck site by Odyssey Marine Exploration.
 Items which could have identified the wreck positively were left on the seabed.
 In 2012 the US Courts forced Odyssey to return all the bullion and artifacts to Spain.
 Casualties: 250.

-Odyssey Marine Exploration recovered illegally seventeen tons of silver bullion and artifacts from the Spanish frigate Mercedes.
+Odyssey Marine Exploration, seen here operating on the wreck site of HMS Victory 1744, recovered illegally seventeen tons of silver bullion and artefacts from the Spanish frigate Mercedes.

 [Courtesy of Astrid Harrison]

 Total Spanish mariners lost on vessels known to have been subjected to legal and illegal salvage and artifact recovery by divers: 250.

 NB: The fate of the Spanish royal galleon San Jose, lost on 8 June 1708 with the loss of 589 lives and an alleged cargo of bullion and precious stones worth an estimated £662m, is currently under dispute, with the Government of Colombia claiming the vessel as part of its cultural patrimony.
 A salvage operation is said to be at the planning stage.